satyajit1106/satyajit1106/README.md

-### Hi there 👋
+### Hey there 👋

-I'm Satyajit Patra, an IT undergraduate student at Visvesvaraya Technological University (VTU).
-I'm passionate about software development, web technologies, and constantly exploring new areas in the tech world.
+I'm Satyajit Patra, an IT undergraduate at Visvesvaraya Technological University (VTU), passionate about software development and web technologies.
+I love diving into new tech trends, solving complex problems, and building innovative solutions.
+My interests range from full-stack development to exploring the depths of artificial intelligence.
+---
+### 🔭 Current Projects:
+Enhancing my web development skills and working on Google Gemini integration and development using ReactJS, Tailwind CSS, Gemini-API, ReactRouter, Redux-Toolkit.

+### 🌱 Learning:
+Advance React, modern framework like NEXT JS, API Integration, Database management system.

+### 💬 Ask me about:
+HTML, CSS, JavaScript, MySQL, and problem-solving in DSA.

+### ⚡ Fun fact:
+I've solved over 170+ DSA problems across various platforms and am always ready for a new challenge.

 ---